 · University degree in relevant area (e.g. international law / refugee law, political science, social sciences – preferably in social work etc.) and thorough understanding of the principles of refugee law and UNHCR’s mandate;

-• Minimum four years professional experience in relevant work area (e.g. Assisting refugees in a resettlement context, case advocacy, assisting with family reunification, identifying resettlement needs, preparing resettlement referrals/submissions etc.) - required.
+• Minimum one year professional experience in relevant work area (e.g. Assisting refugees in a resettlement context, case advocacy, assisting with family reunification, identifying resettlement needs, preparing resettlement referrals/submissions etc.) - required.

 • Professional experience in the area of refugee law or advocacy on behalf of refugees - required;

-• Professional experience writing detailed submissions on complex issues related to refugee law or refugee matters – required;
+• Professional experience writing detailed submissions on complex issues related to refugee law or refugee matters – desirable;

 • Experience conducting refugee status determinations and resettlement assessments – required;